cslab/pyoslc/README.md

 </rdf:RDF>
 ```

-This is fine, this means that the OSLC API is working since the response is in RDF,
+The response contains the RDF representation of the Service Provider Catalog, that means that
-but it does not have yet an `Adapter` or `ServiceProvider` to work with, that is because
+the OSLC API is working, but it does not have yet an `Adapter` or `ServiceProvider` to work with,
-it just returning the title and description for the Service Provider Catalog.
+that is because it is just returning the title and description for the Service Provider Catalog.

+Let's add an Adapter to the application

 ### Configuring the Environment variables

-Before the execution of the OSLC API, it is necessary to define some environment variables
+Since the example will use the command line interface (CLI) for the execution of the OSLC API,
+it is necessary to define some environment variables that will specify which application
-that will specify which application should be executed and some other parameters for the
-execution of the web application.
+should be executed and some other parameters for the execution of the web application.

 There are two ways for doing this: